Rouages: “Ensuring the financial sustainability of the I-Site program of excellence”

 I-Site Excellence Program

-This is a huge challenge for the University of Montpellier, which, with this long-term commitment, has secured funding of €550 million, or €17 million per year.
-Managing this budget required the creation of a separate department. " The I-Site Excellence Program (PEI) is a somewhat unusual source of funding because we have this €17 million revenue coming in every year, which is fairly standard, but unlike other sources of funding, we can spread the expenditure over several financial years.
-We therefore have to make sure that the curves don't cross," explains Elisa Pincin.
+This is a massive undertaking for the University of Montpellier, which, by securing this long-term funding, has set aside a budget of 550 million euros—or 17 million euros per year.
+Managing this budget clearly called for the creation of a separate department.
+“The I-Site Excellence Program (PEI) is a somewhat unique form of funding because we have this €17 million coming in every year—which is fairly standard—but unlike other funding sources, we can spread the expenditure over several fiscal years.
+We therefore need to ensure that the curves don’t intersect,” explains Elisa Pincin.

 Manage annual resources

-Each year, the University receives a subsidy from the State for public service costs, known as the SCSP.
-This subsidy, amounting to €320 million, covers the salaries of all permanent staff and a large part of the operating costs of all UM structures, to which funds are reallocated according to various criteria.
-"There are also grants linked to specific laws such as ParcoursSup or the reform of health studies, which has mobilized specific funds.
-In each situation, the approach is the same: how to allocate the funds, how to implement them, what monitoring is required, what dashboards are needed so that the structures can have a return on their budget,"explains the manager.
+Each year, the University receives a public service subsidy, known as the SCSP, from the government.
+Amounting to 320 million euros, this subsidy covers the salaries of all tenured faculty members as well as a large portion of the operating costs for all UM units, to which funds are reallocated based on various criteria.“There are also allocations tied to specific laws, such as ParcoursSup or the health studies reform, which have mobilized specific funds.
+In each situation, the process is the same: how we allocate the funds, how we implement them, with what monitoring, and what dashboards to ensure that the units can track their budget…”explains the manager.

-Accounting and budget analysis
+Accounting and Budget Analysis